sagb/libtrivdl/README.md

 # Trivial Data Link Layer

-This is library for simple data link, first OSI layer above physical.
-It's designed for synchronous and asynchronous serial communication between PC and microcontroller hardware UART (tested with MSP430).
+This is library for simple data link for synchronous and asynchronous serial communication between PC and microcontroller hardware UART (tested with MSP430).
-Data is transmitted in [sized frames with CRC](doc/protocol.md), and [API](doc/usage.md) features callbacks for asynchronous machine.
+It transmits data in [sized frames with CRC](doc/protocol.md), and [API](doc/usage.md) features callbacks for asynchronous machine.

 ## Documentation